The Future of E-Cigarette Regulations

 Many other U.S. states have been able to adopt similar laws.
 People who are specifically concerned about youth electronic cigarette usage can at least rest assured that there are already related regulations in place in many states.

 However, even a state like New York, which tends to favor big government more than some states, does not have a special tax on electronic cigarettes or any monetary penalty for their use.
 Electronic cigarettes are also not part of the state’s tobacco products statues.
 Perhaps more crucially from a public health perspective, smoke-free zones that prohibit tobacco usage in general do not extend those regulations in New York.
-This situation is very common E-Cigarette Being Smokedthroughout the United States at present.
+This situation is very common throughout the United States at present.

 Restrictions Are Underway